wkrzywiec/wkrzywiec.github.io/content/posts/049_java-series-flatmap/index.md

 Apart from Java streams `flatMap()` method can be invoked on an `Optional` object.
 It's used to unwrap an `Optional` from inside another `Optional`.

-Let's say that we've got a following record:
+Let's say that we've got the following record:

 ```java
 public record Address(String street, String buildingNo, Optional<String> apartmentNo) {}